Finite coproducts, coregularity and coexactness for profinite interior algebras: Finite coproducts

-To generalize the description of the coproduct of profinite algebras for any $L$ extending $S4$, we have to add some constraints in the construction of $X^{n,+}$.
+To generalize the description of the coproduct of profinite algebras for any $L \in \NExt \textsf{S4}$ with the finite model property, we have to add some constraints in the construction of $X^{n,+}$.
 Consider the construction above for $W_0$ and $W_1$ in $L\KFr_\lf$.